M247 Sergeant York: Cancellation

 The OT&E concluded that the gun could perform the mission as originally specified, but the tests also showed that the system had considerable reliability problems, many as the result of trying to adapt a radar system developed for aircraft to the ground role.
 Initial production tests run from December 1984 to May 1985 turned up a continued variety of problems, failing 22 of 163 contract requirements, and 22 serious failures in operational readiness.
 Contrary to the Army's earlier reports, OT&E Director Jack Krings said the tests showed, "the SGT YORK was not operationally effective in adequately protecting friendly forces during simulated combat, even though its inherent capabilities provided improvement over the current [General Electric] Vulcan gun system.
 The SGT YORK was not operationally suitable because of its low availability during the tests."
 They measured the availability of the system at 33%, as opposed to the required 90%.

 On 27 August 1985, Weinberger killed the project after about 50 vehicles had been produced.
 He said, "the tests demonstrated that while there are marginal improvements that can be made in the York gun, they are not worth the additional cost-so we will not invest any more funds in the system."
 Noting that canceling the project did not imply a lack of need, he started the process of studying a missile-based system to fill the same niche.
 This led to the Oerlikon Canada ADATS system, which suffered problems of its own and entered service only in the Canadian Army.
 The niche was eventually filled by the M6 Linebacker, an adaptation of the M2 with Stinger missiles.
 Although far less capable than the ADATS missile, the Linebacker is able to keep up with mobile heavy forces.
 The Linebacker has been retired from active service, while the M1097 Avenger HMMWV-based Stinger-equipped systems have been downsized.

 Most of the production Sergeants York ended up as targets on air force bombing ranges.
 However, one is on display at the Sgt.
-Alvin C. York State Historic Park in Pall Mall, TN where its namesake hailed from, one is in the Wahner E. Brooks Historical Exhibit at the U.S. Army Yuma Proving Grounds, AZ, another is located at the AAF Museum in Danville, VA, one at the Fort Snelling Military Museum in Minneapolis, MN (now closed), and one located at the Arkansas National Guard Museum at Camp Robinson, North Little Rock, Arkansas.
+Alvin C. York State Historic Park in Pall Mall, Tennessee, the hometown of its namesake; one is in the Wahner E. Brooks Historical Exhibit at the U.S. Army Yuma Proving Grounds, Arizona; one is at the AAF Museum in Danville, Virginia (now closed); one is at the Fort Snelling Military Museum in Minneapolis, Minnesota (now closed); and one is at the Arkansas National Guard Museum at Camp Robinson, North Little Rock, Arkansas.

-Representation

-The M247 Sergeant York was referenced in the movie "Pentagon Wars", where it, along with other Army projects, such as the Paveway Laser Guided Bomb, is berated for its lack of success in testing, despite the long and expensive efforts put forth.